SCT Equity, Diversity, & Inclusion (ED&I) Early-Career Award

 - A statement indicating whether you plan to attend the annual conference in person

-- Under-represented group(s) with which you identify: Black or African American; Hispanic/Latino ethnicity; First Nations or Indigenous; Alaska Native, Native Hawaiian, or other Pacific Islanders; or residing in a low- or middle-income country.
+- Under-represented group(s) with which you identify: Black or African American; Hispanic/Latino ethnicity; First Nations or Indigenous; Alaska Native, Native Hawaiian, or other Pacific Islanders; or citizen of a low- or middle-income country.

 ED&I Early Career Award